 What Blockbuster Automaker Profits Tell Us About The Pandemic Economy

-The auto industry is roaring back far sooner than expected, in the latest sign of the economy's two-track recovery.
+The auto industry is roaring back far sooner than expected in the latest sign of the economy's two-track recovery.

-Major auto manufacturers have been raking in money this past quarter, as consumers who can afford it show unexpectedly strong appetite for expensive new vehicles.
+Major auto manufacturers have been raking in money this past quarter as consumers who can afford it show unexpectedly strong appetite for expensive new vehicles.

-Companies like Ford, General Motors, Fiat Chrysler, Daimler and BMW reported impressive earnings in the period between July to September, surpassing their pre-pandemic performance in many key metrics.
+Companies such as Ford, General Motors, Fiat Chrysler, Daimler and BMW reported impressive earnings in the period between July to September, surpassing their pre-pandemic performance in many key metrics.
 Honda and Toyota raised their profit forecasts sharply.

-It's a remarkable turnaround for an industry that, just a few months ago, was facing a grim outlook.
+It's a remarkable turnaround for an industry that just a few months ago was facing a grim outlook.
 Plants around the world were shut down this spring to stop the spread of the coronavirus.

 Carmakers couldn't sell vehicles, because they weren't making any.
-They were bleeding billions of dollars, and bracing for a recession that would send demand for their products plummeting even after they restarted assembly lines.
+They were bleeding billions of dollars and bracing for a recession that would send demand for their products plummeting even after they restarted assembly lines.

 But then production resumed.
-And it turns out Americans — those who can still afford new cars, anyway — want new vehicles as badly as ever.
+And it turns out Americans — those who can still afford new cars anyway — want new vehicles as badly as ever.
 Pent-up demand from people who put off purchases earlier in the pandemic was boosted even further by federal stimulus checks and low interest rates.

 "Consumers have proved resilient," says Stephanie Brinley, an analyst with IHS Markit.
 "They came back to the showrooms as soon as they could."

-It might seem counter-intuitive.
+It might seem counterintuitive.
 Millions of Americans are struggling financially.
 The U.S. has recovered just over half of the 22 million jobs lost early in the pandemic.

 But those job losses disproportionately hit lower-income workers, particularly in service industries, and new cars are marketed to higher-earning buyers.
 The stock market has been soaring, and many well-compensated workers have been able to work from home.

-Instead of experiencing a financial crunch, they might even be saving money by reducing expenditures on things like travel and dining out.
+Instead of experiencing a financial crunch, they might even be saving money by reducing expenditures on things such as travel and dining out.

 The spending power of the financially comfortable is powering sales trends in high-end homes as well as new cars.

-Indeed, those buyers showed a strong preference for pricey pick-up trucks and SUVs loaded with premium features, pushing new car transaction prices higher.
+Indeed, those buyers showed a strong preference for pricey pickup trucks and SUVs loaded with premium features, pushing new car transaction prices higher.

-That's a long-standing trend in American car buying, but it may have been intensified by the pandemic, as financially secure shoppers are less focused on commuter vehicles and thinking more about road trips or leisure.
+That's a long-standing trend in American car buying, but it may have been intensified by the pandemic as financially secure shoppers are less focused on commuter vehicles and thinking more about road trips or leisure.

 The preference for high-cost vehicles means automakers can turn tidy profits even on a smaller number of total sales.